-- Ensure that all prudent actions have been taken to minimize water entry into the vessel. - > Check the condition of anchor and mooring lines, pendants, chafe gear. - Move vessels to safe areas or remove from water before severe weather. - Prior to getting underway, check bilge or sump pump for accumulation of water, oil or oil residue. - Prior to getting underway, check for proper operation of bilge pump, and/or bilge pump float switch.
+- Ensure that all prudent actions have been taken to minimize water entry into the vessel. - ➤ Check the condition of anchor and mooring lines, pendants, chafe gear. - Move vessels to safe areas or remove from water before severe weather. - > Prior to getting underway, check bilge or sump pump for accumulation of water, oil, or oil residue. - ➤ Prior to getting underway, check for proper operation of bilge pump, and/or bilge pump float switch.

-C.6.4 Cargo Handling, Crane Operations, Cargo Securing
+C.6.4 Mooring, Cargo Handling, Crane Operations, Cargo Securing

-Action Items: Individual facilities should develop a written heavy weather plan that address:
+Action Items: Individual facilities should have a developed, written heavy weather plan, policy or procedure that addresses:

-- > Designation of personnel to monitor weather, and assess need for additional security. - Shore crane securing and tie down requirements (per manufacturer's instructions). - Container/cargo height reductions and location away from the water or other hazardous areas. - > Potential relocation and security of general operating equipment. - > Applicable federal, state, local, as well as contractual labor safety regulation compliance.
+- Designation of personnel to monitor weather and assess need for additional security. - Shore crane securing and tie down requirements (per manufacturer's instructions). - Container/cargo height reductions and location away from the water or other hazardous areas. - Potential relocation and security of general operating equipment. - Applicable federal, state, local, as well as contractual labor safety regulation compliance. - Refer to Appendix D-6 for facility specific requirements. - There may be private mooring available, refer to Appendix D-6